kthcloud/docs/hugo/content/maintenance/hostProvisioning.md

     3. Go to the 'Network Tab'
     4. Tick the connected network card and Click 'Create bridge'
     5. Enter 'cloudbr0' in 'Bridge name'
-    6. Select 'vlan' to 'se-flem'.
-This will allow the selection of the correct subnet.
+    6. Select 'Fabric' to the correct one for the zone, e.g. 'se-flem'.
+This will allow the selection of the correct subnet for the next step.
     7. Select 'Subnet' for the zone, eg. 172.31.0.0/16
     8. Select 'Static assign' in 'IP mode'
     9. Enter the statis IP address of the host in 'IP address'